 What is expected of me in the review process?

-The panel meeting will give the reviewer, often the investigating officer from your original incident that resulted in probation, the opportunity to ask you questions about your Wisconsin Experience following your incident of misconduct, after your case was resolved, and after your educational sanctions have been completed.
+After completing the probation review application, someone from our office (typically the investigating officer from the original incident that resulted in probation), will reach out to you.
+They may ask you questions about your Wisconsin Experience following your incident of misconduct, after your case was resolved, and after your educational sanctions have been completed.
 Be prepared to discuss in depth the behavior changes across your academic, social, and community engagement, as well as restorative actions taken to address the harm caused by your behaviors.
+Following this, they will notify you if you have been approved or not for early termination of probation.

 What if I have other questions?

-Call the Office of Student Conduct & Community Standards at 608.263.5700 to speak with a staff member or email email@example.com.
+Contact the Office of Student Conduct & Community Standards at 608.263.5700 or email firstname.lastname@example.org.